Manila hotel casino priced at US$1bln: Suncity listco

 Feb 11, 2021 Newsdesk Latest News, Philippines, Top of the deck

-The total “construction and development” cost for the “main hotel casino” at the Westside City Project (pictured in an artist’s rendering), located in Manila’s Entertainment City, will be approximately US$1 billion, in order for it to “commence operation” in 2023, said the project’s backer Suncity Group Holdings Ltd in a Wednesday filing to the Hong Kong bourse.
+The total “construction and development” cost for the “main hotel casino” at the Westside City Project (pictured in an artist’s rendering), located in Manila’s Entertainment City, will be approximately US$1 billion, in order for it to “commence operation” in 2023, said Suncity Group Holdings Ltd, the hotel casino’s backer, in a Wednesday filing to the Hong Kong bourse.

-In the filing, the Hong Kong-listed entity – which is led by Alvin Chau Cheok Wa, the boss of the privately-held Macau junket brand Suncity Group – said it had paid last year US$220 million for the construction and development costs for the Manila casino resort scheme.
-For financial year ending December 31, 2021, the group is considering raising a further US$280 million via “debt and/or equity financings” to support the project.
+In the filing, the firm – which is led by Alvin Chau Cheok Wa, the boss of the privately-held Macau junket brand Suncity Group – said it had paid last year US$220 million for the construction and development costs for the Manila casino resort scheme.
+For financial year ending December 31, 2021, the listed entity is considering raising a further US$280 million via “debt and/or equity financings” to support the project.

 The Hong Kong-listed entity has flagged another US$500-million tally, likely to be payable by the group during financial-years 2022 and 2023 for the construction and development costs for the project.
 Routes for finding the money might include “equity fund raising”, “loan financing from banks, financial institutions or other parties”, or “debt financing or the like”, Suncity Group Holdings noted in the Wednesday filing.